- ‘Its only rock 'n' roll but I like it’: Wendy McDougall on 40 years behind the camera.

 Professional Music Photographer Kane Hibberd has been shooting the biggest names in rock ’n’ roll for over a decade.
 Here he shares his concert photography tips, revealing everything from his equipment checklist to the techniques he uses to get the most out of each and every gig.

-Canon celebrates the 40-year career and iconic imagery of award-winning music photographer Wendy McDougall.
+Canon celebrates the 40-year career and iconic imagery of award-winning music photographer Wendy McDougall, and now you can own a piece of rock history with her exclusive collection of prints.